Kafū, aged forty-one.

 October 21st.

-I read Rocchi’s work *Turquie Agonisante*.
+I read Roches’s work Turquie Agonisante.

 In the afternoon, I went to Nakasu Hospital.